Nortank12/deepcool-digital-linux/README.md

 Options:
   -m, --mode <MODE>  Change the display mode between "temp, usage, power, auto" [default: temp]
-      --pid <ID>     Specify the Product ID if you use mutiple devices -f, --fahrenheit   Change temperature unit to Fahrenheit -a, --alarm        Enable the alarm [85˚C | 185˚F]
+      --pid <ID>     Specify the Product ID if you use mutiple devices -f, --fahrenheit   Change the temperature unit to °F -a, --alarm        Enable the alarm

 Commands:
   -l, --list         Print Product ID of the connected devices